 11.1.8.
-Proposition. - Suppose $X \to \operatorname{Spec} A$ is a separated morphism to an affine scheme, and U and V are affine open subsets of X. Then $U \cap V$ is an affine open subset of X.
+Proposition. - Suppose $X \to \text{Spec } A$ is a separated morphism to an affine scheme, and U and V are affine open subsets of X. Then $U \cap V$ is an affine open subset of X.

 Before proving this, we state a consequence that is otherwise nonobvious.
-If $X = \operatorname{Spec} A$, then the intersection of any two affine open subsets is an affine open subset (just take $A = \mathbb{Z}$ in the above proposition).
+If X = Spec A, then the intersection of any two affine open subsets is an affine open subset (just take $A = \mathbb{Z}$ in the above proposition).
 This is certainly not an obvious fact!
 We know the intersection of two distinguished affine open sets is affine (from $D(f) \cap D(g) = D(fg)$), but we have little handle on affine open sets in general.

 Warning: this property does not characterize separatedness.
-For example, if $A = \operatorname{Spec} k$ and X is the line with doubled origin over k, then X also has this property.
+For example, if A = Spec k and X is the line with doubled origin over k, then X also has this property.